 What is “data with special protections”?

-If you submit an appeal or provide the board with further context about an appeal on your content, you will be asked whether you give permission to let Facebook process data with special protections that you choose to provide about yourself.
-If you later wish to withdraw this consent, you can go to Case Status and choose “delete my information.”
+If you submit an appeal or provide the board with further context about an appeal on your content, you will be asked whether you give permission to let Meta process data with special protections that you choose to provide about yourself.
+If you later wish to withdraw this consent, you can go to case status and choose “delete my information.”

 What happens if I believe that my content was taken out of context?

 People whose content is selected for review by the board have the opportunity to tell the board more about the context of their content.
 In addition, the board may acquire information necessary to better understand the context of content under review.
 This includes referring to a pool of subject matter experts that will provide supplemental information, such as cultural context.

 Deleting your information will permanently delete the answers you submitted, as seen in your appeal summary.

 If your case has not yet been selected by the board and you delete your information, the following will happen:

 If your case has been selected by the board and you delete your information, the following will happen:

 If Meta requested the board review a content decision and you submitted further context on your postDeleting your information will permanently delete the answers you submitted, as seen in your submission summary.
 It will not impact whether the board reviews the case.